MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/workflow-example-3.md

-# Workflow example 3: Collect data on which responses are selected in a non-linear guide created in Dynamics 365 Guides
+# Workflow example 3: Collect response data for a non-linear guide created in Dynamics 365 Guides

 If you have created a [non-linear (branching) guide](pc-app-branching.md) in Microsoft Dynamics 365 Guides, you can collect the data on which responses are selected by the operator.
 For example, you might have a non-linear guide that provides three choices, based on a gauge temperature reading.